FORMATION AND EARLY YEARS

-Ultimately, a High Court judge in Cardiff ruled in Barry’s favour; stating that the FAW Council had acted unlawfully in denying them their licence to play Welsh League football.
+Ultimately, High Court judge Llewelyn Seys, in a Cardiff courtroom, ruled in Barry’s favour; stating that the FAW Council had acted unlawfully in denying them their licence to play Welsh League football.
 As a result, the fan-run Town team were entered back into the Welsh League for the start of the 2013-14 football season.

 In the years that followed this landmark struggle, Barry would go and win two consecutive Welsh League titles, reclaiming their rightful place in the second tier and continuing to develop as a club, both on and off the pitch; adopting new youth, academy, female and pan-disability sections.

 In 2016–17, the team would reach the final of Nathaniel MG Cup for the first time since 2001, becoming only the second side from outside the top flight to achieve this feat since the Welsh Premier League’s tournament was expanded to include outside entrants, several years previously.

 Then, in April 2017, the club secured its return to the JD Welsh Premier League as Welsh League Division One champions; the latest step in a remarkable revival for a club that would not give in.